 An alternative to a whiteboard might be a page protector with a white piece of paper, a dry-erase marker, and a tissue as an eraser, all of which can easily be stored inside the page protector.
 The predictability of these are the tools I can use to solve math problems eliminates the stress of finding paper and a pencil with an eraser at home, students can easily show teachers their work, and teachers can identify misconceptions.

 If a student uses a platform at home to turn in homework assignments, for instance Google Classroom, then the teacher should consider students submit assignments in class in the same manner.
 Streamlining processes and procedures for students so they do not have to learn and adapt to two different sets of expectations will increase the success of students with and without disabilities.

 As a principal and parent, knowing the hybrid expectations for my students at school and home has been profoundly difficult.
 Navigating uncharted territories and guiding humans through the treacherous waters that come with a pandemic and revamping the entire educational system as you go causes more frustration and insecurity than anything else I have ever experienced.

-The one characteristic of teachers I have appreciated the most is flexibility.
+The one characteristic of special education teachers, most of which are equipped with ample knowledge, skills, and experience, I have appreciated the most is flexibility.
 There are missed deadlines, poor performances on assessments, a skipped Zoom, and a plethora of other faulty decisions; however, I can take a deep breath when a teacher has created a culture of flexibility and teamwork.
 Giving permission to students and parents to make mistakes and work through it together on this insane journey is the greatest gift a teacher can extend.
 Giving grace and flexibility for yourself, as a teacher, is equally as important.
 We can make it through these times, if we help each other along.